 –Claire, mother of a Masters School student

-Wendy loves helping people move forward with words.
-In 2004, she opened Wordcraft Writers & Thinkers where she combines her experiences in education and in the arts to help teens and adults.
+In 2004, she opened Wordcraft where she combines her experiences in education and in the arts to help teens and adults move forward with words.

 As an English teacher for almost a decade, Wendy helped teens develop their reading, writing, thinking and communication skills.
 She also immersed herself in the college application process, learning how to best help students share their voices.
 While teaching, she continued her work with professional writers, developing a strong interest in how people move forward in their writing, the factors that contribute to or deter progress, and in the power that comes from developing the skills, insight, and confidence to tell one's story.

-In addition to working with teens and adults, freelance editing and writing, and writing her own fiction (YA is her specialty), Wendy is a wife, a mother of two, and a devoted mediocre tennis player.
-She loves alt music, dark chocolate, the NY Knicks, and pretty much everything that dips into the bizarre or comedic.
+In addition to her work with teens and adults, Wendy is a fiction writer (YA is her specialty), wife, mother of two, and devoted mediocre tennis player.
+She loves alt music, the NY Knicks, and pretty much everything that dips into the bizarre or comedic.
 She sits on the board of directors of Arc Stages in Pleasantville, NY and is a member of the Society of Children's Book Writers and Illustrators (SCBWI).

 Jennifer is an author, journalist, teacher, and freelance writer.
 She has written about everything from politics to science to teen celebrities.
 She loves to work with kids and adults - those who love writing and those who find it intimidating.

 In 2020, Jennifer created the True History book series for middle grade readers published by Penguin Random House.
 She authored one of the series titles and has edited the other three.
 For much of her career, Jennifer worked at ABC News where she wrote, edited, and produced national and international news.
 She has written some 50 editorials for Huffpost and a number of articles for magazines.